mkiser/WTFJHT/_topics/trump-epa.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/01/24/Day-5/">January 24, 2017</a></small></div>
-<p><strong>A National Park deleted tweets on climate change after Trump silenced federal scientists.</strong> The tweets were posted by a former employee and officials decided to delete them because the account had been “compromised,” a National Parks official said. (<a href="https://www.buzzfeed.com/claudiakoerner/a-national-park-is-tweeting-facts-about-climate-change-in-de">Buzzfeed</a>)</p>
+<p><strong>A National Park deleted tweets on <a href="/trump-epa/">climate change</a> after Trump silenced federal scientists.</strong> The tweets were posted by a former employee and officials decided to delete them because the account had been “compromised,” a National Parks official said. (<a href="https://www.buzzfeed.com/claudiakoerner/a-national-park-is-tweeting-facts-about-climate-change-in-de">Buzzfeed</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/01/20/Day-1/">January 20, 2017</a></small></div>
-<p><strong>All references to climate change have been deleted</strong> from the White House website.
-The only mention of climate on Trump’s new website is under his “America First Energy Plan” page, in which he vows to destroy Obama’s Climate Action Plan, which is a government-wide plan to reduce carbon emissions and address climate change. (<a href="http://motherboard.vice.com/read/all-references-to-climate-change-have-been-deleted-from-the-white-house-website">Motherboard</a>)</p>
+<p><strong>All references to <a href="/trump-epa/">climate change</a> have been deleted</strong> from the White House website.
+The only mention of climate on Trump’s new website is under his “America First Energy Plan” page, in which he vows to destroy Obama’s Climate Action Plan, which is a government-wide plan to reduce carbon emissions and address <a href="/trump-epa/">climate change</a>. (<a href="http://motherboard.vice.com/read/all-references-to-climate-change-have-been-deleted-from-the-white-house-website">Motherboard</a>)</p>